The .270 Winchester

-The load that made the .270 Winchester's reputation was the 130 grain spitzer bullet at a muzzle velocity (MV) of 3140 fps.
+The load that made the .270 Winchester's reputation was a 130 grain spitzer bullet at a muzzle velocity (MV) of 3140 fps.
 The recoil energy from firing this load in an 8 pound rifle amounts to 16.5 ft. lbs.
-This level of performance can still be achieved by the reloader.
+Although most current factory loaded ammo has backed off a bit on velocity, this level of performance can still be achieved by the reloader.

 Here are some .270 specifications that the reloader should keep in mind: bullet diameter .277", maximum COL 3.34", maximum case length 2.54", MAP 52,000 cup.

 Most .270 reloaders report excellent results with bullets ranging weighing from 100 grains to 160 grains.
 The range of 130-150 grains remains the most popular, however.
 I chose H4831 powder for the examples below because it is widely available, accurate and offers excellent performance in the .270 Win.
 Other good powders include IMR 4831, IMR 4350, RL-22 and H4350.
 The .270 is an easy cartridge for which to reload.

 The 130 grain bullet is still the most popular with reloaders.
 For years I used the 130 grain Hornady Interlock SP bullet for my standard .270 handload.
 The sixth edition of the Hornady Handbook of Cartridge Reloading shows loads with their various 130 grain bullets using 52.3 grains of H4831 for a MV of 2600 fps, to a maximum load of 62.0 grains of H4831 for a MV of 3100 fps.
 These Hornady loads used Hornady brass and Winchester WLR primers and were tested in a 24" rifle barrel.